theminstack/styled/README.md

 - The [style object](https://styled-components.com/docs/advanced#style-objects) syntax is not supported.
 - The [as](https://styled-components.com/docs/api#as-polymorphic-prop) polymorphic prop is not supported, because automatically adding it makes correct typing nearly impossible.
 - The attributes passed through to simple HTML elements (eg. `div`) are not [filtered based on known HTML attributes](https://styled-components.com/docs/basics#passed-props), and instead are filtered based on the following rules:
-  - Primitive valued properties are passed through _unless_ the prop names starts with `$`.
+  - Primitive valued props are passed through _unless_ the prop names starts with `$`.
-  - Function valued properties are passed through _only if_ the prop name starts with `on`.
+  - Function valued props are passed through _only if_ the prop name starts with `on`.
-  - Object valued properties are passed through _only if_ the prop name is `style`.
+  - Object valued props are passed through _only if_ the prop name is `style`.
 - The [component selector](https://styled-components.com/docs/advanced#referring-to-other-components) pattern only works when a component is given an _explicit_ display name, because making every component selectable adds transfer size to SSR, and requiring a unique name mitigates some potential SSR vs client rendering order gotchas.
 - No [theme](https://styled-components.com/docs/advanced#theming) is _automatically_ injected into styled components, because custom themes can be _manually_ injected by using a theme hook with the `use` method.
 - No [keyframes](https://styled-components.com/docs/basics#animations) utility is included, because the `@keyframes` at-rule can be used in any styled template string, and the `getId` utility can be used if animation name collisions are a concern.